Skip to main content

 So how do we reconcile these two perspectives?

 • Different contexts, means different types of fear?
-The context could explain two different type of fear.
-Our have we in our efforts to explain have we called fear, reverence and awe when we really need to reconcile the tension?
+The context could explain two different type of fear, reverence and awe or dread.
+Or have we in our efforts to explain called fear, reverence and awe when we really need to reconcile the tension?

 • Does Love lead to reverent fear?
 A heart transformed by love does not become flippant or casual with God but grows in awe?
 Hebrews 12:28–29 would imply this is acceptable worship,